Applications of linked list data structure

 - Implementation of stacks and queues

-- Implementation of graphs : Adjacency list representation of graphs is most popular which is uses linked list to store adjacent vertices.
+- Implementation of graphs: Adjacency list representation of graphs is the most popular which uses a linked list to store adjacent vertices.

-- Dynamic memory allocation : We use linked list of free blocks.
+- Dynamic memory allocation: We use a linked list of free blocks.

 - Performing arithmetic operations on long integers

-- Manipulation of polynomials by storing constants in the node of linked list
+- Manipulation of polynomials by storing constants in the node of the linked list

-- Image viewer – Previous and next images are linked, hence can be accessed by next and previous button.
+- Image viewer – Previous and next images are linked and can be accessed by the next and previous buttons.

-- Previous and next page in web browser – We can access previous and next url searched in web browser by pressing back and next button since, they are linked as linked list.
+- Previous and next page in a web browser – We can access the previous and next URL searched in a web browser by pressing the back and next buttons since they are linked as a linked list.

-- Music Player – Songs in music player are linked to previous and next song. you can play songs either from starting or ending of the list.
+- Music Player – Songs in the music player are linked to the previous and next songs.
+So you can play songs either from starting or ending of the list.

 Applications of Circular Linked Lists:

-- Useful for implementation of queue.
-Unlike this implementation, we don’t need to maintain two pointers for front and rear if we use circular linked list.
-We can maintain a pointer to the last inserted node and front can always be obtained as next of last.
+- Useful for implementation of a queue.
+Unlike this implementation, we don’t need to maintain two-pointers for the front and rear if we use a circular linked list.
+We can maintain a pointer to the last inserted node and the front can always be obtained as next of last.

-- Circular Doubly Linked Lists are used for implementation of advanced data structures like Fibonacci Heap.
+- Circular Doubly Linked Lists are used for the implementation of advanced data structures like the Fibonacci Heap.

 Design a data structure that supports following operations efficiently.